appsody/website/content/docs/installing/macos.md

 xcode-select --install
 ```

-## Installing with Homebrew

-To install Appsody with Homebrew:

-1. If you don’t have Homebrew installed, you can install it by running:
+If you are installing with Homebrew and don't have Homebrew installed, you can install it by running:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+## Installing with Homebrew

-2. To install Appsody with Homebrew, run:
+To install Appsody with Homebrew, run:

 ```
 brew install appsody/appsody/appsody